aimwts/ai_CC/README.md

  * The ability to visualize data through a real-time UI on production equipment
  * The ability to monitor sensros embedded in production equipment and predict function failure in real time
  * The ability to predict PM schedule before machine failure
- * The ability to provide trouble shooting procedure using ai Robat Assitant
+ * The ability to provide trouble shooting procedure using ai Robot Assitant

 This application is deployed in the Control Center office for monitoring production machines and serves as a demonstration of best practices.
 Therefore, the description of this application will be through a hypothetical Control Center scenario even though the application could be applied to many use cases involving sensors, Machine Operation real-time Data collection and/or a network of machines.